gustaveroussy/sopa/docs/faq.md

 Sopa handles this internally by default, and it is completely invisible to the user.
 But, to get a full control on what is done, you can always set some arguments to specify which element to be used.
 You can refer to the following arguments of the API: `image_key`, `points_key`, `shapes_key`, `bins_key`.

-## I have small artifact cells, how do remove them?

-You may have small cells that were segmented but that should be removed.
-For that, `Sopa` offers three filtering approaches: using their area, their transcript count, or their fluorescence intensity.
-Refer to the following config parameters from this [example config](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/example_commented.yaml): `min_area`, `min_transcripts`, and `min_intensity_ratio`.

-If using the CLI, `--min-area` can be provided to `sopa segmentation cellpose` or `sopa resolve baysor`, and `--min-transcripts`/`--min-intensity-ratio` can be provided to `sopa aggregate`.

-## Cellpose is not segmenting enough cells; what should I do?
+## How to remove cells artifacts?

+When segmenting a patch that is outside of the issue, Cellpose may "hallucinate" and generate some fake cells.
+To avoid that, you can run [`sopa.segmentation.tissue`](../api/segmentation/#sopa.segmentation.tissue) to ensure segmentation is always run inside the tissue.

+Otherwise, if you have inside the tissue some small cells artefacts, `Sopa` offers three filtering approaches:

+- Using a [min_area](../api/segmentation/#sopa.segmentation.cellpose) threshold to remove small cells (provide this argument to the segmentation methods).
+- A [min_transcripts](/api/aggregation/#sopa.aggregate) threshold to remove cells with a low transcript count (provide this argument to the aggregation step).
+- A [min_intensity_ratio](..//api/aggregation/#sopa.aggregate) value to remove cells with a low fluorescence intensity (provide this argument to the aggregation step).

+## How to get more cells with Cellpose?

 - The main Cellpose parameter to check is `diameter`, i.e. a typical cell diameter **in pixels**.
 Note that this is highly specific to the technology you're using since the micron-to-pixel ratio can differ.
 We advise you to start with the default parameter for your technology of interest (see the `diameter` parameter inside our config files [here](https://github.com/gustaveroussy/sopa/tree/master/workflow/config)).
 - Maybe `min_area` is too high, and all the cells are filtered because they are smaller than this area.
 Remind that, when using Cellpose, the areas correspond to pixels^2.